Nooshu/FractalAI/README.md

 ## License

+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-See LICENSE file for details.
+See LICENSE file for full legal text.